taocpp/PEGTL/doc/Getting-Started.md

 | *e*<sub>1</sub> / *e*<sub>2</sub> | [`sor< R... >`](Rule-Reference.md#sor-r-) <sup>[(combinators)](Rule-Reference.md#combinators)</sup>       |
 | *e**                              | [`star< R... >`](Rule-Reference.md#star-r-) <sup>[(combinators)](Rule-Reference.md#combinators)</sup>     |

+The PEGTL also contains a [large number of atomic rules](Rule-Reference.md) for matching ASCII and Unicode characters, strings, ranges and similar, beginning-of-file or end-of-line and similar, and more...

 ## Grammar Analysis

-Every grammar must be free of cycles that make no progress, i.e. the cycle does not consume any input.
+Every grammar must be free of cycles that make no progress, i.e. it must not contain unbounded recursive or iterative rules that do not consume any input, as such grammar might enter an infinite loop.
-This is a common problem in parsing called [left recursion](https://en.wikipedia.org/wiki/Left_recursion).
-Especially with the PEG formalism, it results in an infinite loop and, eventually, in a stack overflow.
+One common pattern for these kinds of problematic grammars is the so-called [left recursion](https://en.wikipedia.org/wiki/Left_recursion) that, while not a problem for less deterministic formalisms like CFGs, must be avoided with PEGs in order to prevent aforementioned infinite loops.

-The PEGTL provides a [grammar analysis](Grammar-Analysis.md) with which a grammar can be verified.
+The PEGTL provides a [grammar analysis](Grammar-Analysis.md) which analyses a grammar for cycles that make no progress.
-Note that this is done at runtime as a pure compile-time analysis would lead to insupportable compile-times.
-The analysis, however, is only based on the grammar itself and not on a specific input.
-Additionally, the analysis is typically written as a separate program to keep any overhead from your normal applications.
+While it could be implemented with compile-time meta-programming, to prevent the compiler from exploding the analysis is done at run-time.
+It is best practice to create a separate dedicated program that does nothing else but run the grammar analysis, thus keeping this development and debug aid out of the main application.

 ```c++
 #include <tao/pegtl.hpp>